xmisao/wliconfig/README.md

 # wliconfig

-This programm is the 3rd party configuration cli for BUFFALO INC wireless lan adapters are called 'WLI' series.
+This program is the 3rd party configuration cli for BUFFALO INC wireless lan adapters are called 'WLI' series.

 `wliconfig` is tiny utility that change connect wireless lan network by scraping configuration page of 'WLI' terminal.